Nauman3S/IOTManagementSystem/README.md

   "message" : string
 }
 ```
-The `message` attribute contains a message commonly used to indicate errors or, in the case of deleting a resource, success that the resource was properly deleted.
+The `message` attribute contains a message commonly used to indicate errors or to return the logged status/

-The `success` attribute describes if the transaction was successful or not.
+The `status` attribute describes if the transaction was successful or not.

 ## Status Codes